alan-turing-institute/nowwhat/Test/README.md

 ```
 We use the [xUnit](https://github.com/xunit/xunit) test framework for .NET.

+### Pre-commit hook

+The [dev setup script](../script/dev-setup.sh) will install a pre-commit hook that runs the tests on every commit.
+If you haven't used pre-commit hooks in this way before, we recommend giving it a try; it encourages a discipline where commits represent "good states".

 ## GitHub and Forecast sandboxes

 Tests need to be deterministic, so it is best if they don't run on live data.